Who's This For

 Under the Surface

-Here’s what’s actually happening: you’re approaching broader impacts as a checklist to complete rather than a story to tell.
+Here’s what’s might be happening: you’re approaching broader impacts as a checklist to complete rather than a story to tell.

 Lists feel convenient.
 They’re easy to write, easy to scan, easy to defend.
 But they create a mismatch between what you actually care about and what ends up on the page.
 They fight against integration with your research.
 They make everything feel like separate pieces that don’t quite connect.